Publisher: Telltale Games

 You follow 5 characters in the game as our viewpoints change.
 Mira Forrester is in King’s Landing trying to gain Lady Margery’s favor before she becomes queen.
 Then there’s Ethan Forrester who is the new lord of House Forrester after his father dies in the hands of the Frey’s ambush.
 Then there’s Edward Tuttle who was the original Lord’s Steward and gets sent to the Wall.
 Asher Forrester is off in Essos trying to gain Daenarys’s favor for an army.
 With all these different viewpoints it feels just like the show with everyone spread out.

-This is a much more story driven Telltale game, and I know that sounds silly, but there’s maybe 5% gameplay here and not even any puzzles.
-There’s some combat quick time events, and few times where you walk around an area looking at things, and then the many many dialog options, with some being meaningless to some having full swing of the entire story.
+This is a much more story-driven Telltale game, and I know that sounds silly, but there’s maybe 5% gameplay here and not even any puzzles.
+There are some combat quick time events, and few times where you walk around an area looking at things, and then the many many dialog options, with some being meaningless to some having full swing of the entire story.

 I won’t’ get into details about the story as that will spoil it, but I was kept in for the whole game.
 The acting from the original characters who do appear is nice as well as great acting for the new characters.
 The new characters are memorable and hold their own, and feel like they would fit right into the Tv show.
 As the episodes pick up you spend less time with each character as all the choices you made culminate into the finale.
 Some choices were rather difficult to make as you decided who lived or died or how you acted towards someone.
 This was especially brilliant as I thought I was doing the right things sometimes when it turned out it was hurting me more.